-- UAGC: The proposed increase in the UAGC relates to funding for: - (i) Youth Engagement (\$66,000) and the AA Agency (\$10,000), neither of which were anticipated at the time the LTP 2012-2022 was adopted; - (ii) Community Support (\$40,000) reflecting a decrease in funding from reserves.
+- Reserves: The proposed increase in transfers from reserves recognises the net effect of the Section 101(3) (b) Local Government Act 2002 adjustment (as disclosed on page 61 of this Plan). - General Rate and UAGC: The proposed funding increase in the General Rate and the funding decrease in the UAGC is due to a combination of: - (i) Additional provisions for Youth Engagement (\$66,000) and the AA Agency (\$10,000), neither of which were anticipated at the time the LTP 2012-22 was adopted; - (ii) An increase in Community Support (\$40,000) reflecting a decrease in funding from reserves.
 These are offset by a decrease of \$10,000 for Community Grants.
-It is proposed that surplus reserve funds be used to meet some of the funding required for this activity.
+It is proposed that surplus reserve funds be used to meet some of the funding required for this activity. - (iii) The effect of the Section 101(3)(b) Local Government Act 2002 adjustment (as disclosed in the Funding Impact Statement).